Software Engineering

 SE 435: Undergraduate Research in Software Engineering

 Students participate in supervised research with a faculty member.
-Supervised research can be: 1) independent research undertaken by the student (thesis, independent study), or 2) assistance on a faculty member'92s research project.
+Supervised research can be: 1) independent research undertaken by the student (thesis, independent study), or 2) assistance on a faculty member’s research project.
 Students must find a faculty member who is willing to supervise him/her as an assistant on an existing project or as the author of an individual project.
-The student and the faculty supervisor will complete and sign a research contract which will be turned in to the chair of the Electrical and Software Engineering Department.
-Drafting the contract will allow the student to develop ideas about what should be accomplished and what the faculty supervisor'92s expectations are.
-All academic requirements are at the discretion of the supervising faculty member.
-Students should agree on a plan for the semester with the faculty mentor before the research begins.
-The plan should include academic requirements, the basis for grading the experience, and a plan for student/professor meetings for the semester.
-It is the student'92s responsibility to report progress and seek guidance when needed.
-Students are expected to be active and reliable participants in the research experience.
+The student and the faculty supervisor will complete and sign a research contract which will be submitted to the chair of the Software Engineering Department.
+Drafting the contract will allow the student to develop ideas about what should be accomplished and understand the scope and expectations of the faculty supervisor.

 SE 441: Telecommunications Software Design